Asymptotics for the number of domino tilings of L-shaped Aztec domains: Introduction and main results

 as $k\to\infty$.
 Substituting this in Theorem \ref{thm:birth of a cut}, we obtain that the asymptotics from Theorem \ref{thm:birth of a cut} are compatible as $k\to\infty$ with those from Theorem \ref{thm:rough}; more precisely, they match with the expansion \eqref{asymp main thm} with $\kappa_+=\frac{2k+1}{2N}$ and in which we substitute the small $\kappa_+$ asymptotic expansions \eqref{asympCj0}. \end{remark} \begin{remark} Figure \ref{fig:numerical confirmation} (right) supports the validity of Theorem \ref{thm:rough} with $\epsilon=1$.
 We also verified Theorem \ref{thm:rough} numerically for $\epsilon=0$, although we decided not to include a graph for that case. \end{remark}

 \begin{remark} The simulation in Figure \ref{fig:tilings large and almost maximal frozen regions} (right) indicates several interesting asymptotic features, in particular it shows an arctic curve separating frozen and rough regions with two cusp points.
 This arctic curve has been computed explicitly in \cite{CPS2019}.
 Finer statistics like local correlation functions have not been analyzed so far.
 Like in the full Aztec diamond, one expects behavior described in terms of the Airy process near the arctic curve \cite{Joh2}, except near the cusp points.
-There, one would rather expect a behavior related to the cusp-Airy process \cite{DJM, Petrov}. \end{remark}
+There, one would rather expect a behavior related to the cusp-Airy process \cite{DJM, Petrov}. \end{remark} \begin{remark} Theorem \ref{thm:rough} was previously known in the case where $\epsilon=0$ and the removed region has the same number of corners along each side, that is, when $N-m=m-k+1$, see also Figure \ref{fig:ADreduced2} (right).
+In this particular situation, the expansion can be considerably simplified, as shown by Kitaev and Pronko in \cite{KP2016}.
+Indeed, by \cite[Theorem 1.2]{KP2016} (the parameters $\alpha$, $s$ and $r$ in \cite{KP2016} correspond here to $\frac{a^{2}}{1+a^{2}}$, $1-\mu$ and $\mu$, respectively), we have